New Research into the Impact of Rescue Work on Mental and Physical Health

 -

 VetPay Structured payment plans for pet medical treatment.
-This usually has fairly good take-up through private vet clinics.
+This usually has a fairly good take-up through private vet clinics.
 But may not be useful for lower-income households, pending their eligibility for the program.

 -